newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-agency-license.md

 ---

 ### Eligibility Criteria
-- At least one of the business owners must have five years of experience as an investigator or a police officer
+- At least one of the business owners must have five years of full-time work experience as an investigator or a police officer
 - All applicants must be at least 25 years old
 - Applicant and business associates must be US citizens
 - None of the applicants can be active law enforcement officers

 ## Application Requirements
-- `Certificate of Formation|certificate-formation`
 - Names and addresses of all the business owners
 - Two trade name options for your agency
-- Passport photo and personal information for the `qualifying applicant|qualifying-applicant`
+- Passport photo and personal information for the `qualifying applicant|qualifying-applicant` and all other business owners
 - Qualifying applicant's work history as an investigator, completed by their former employer
-- Names, addresses, phone numbers, email addresses, and signatures of five people unrelated to the applicant that can provide character references
+- Names, addresses, phone numbers, email addresses, and signatures of five people unrelated to each of the applicants that can provide character references
 - Pay any associated fees

-**Note:** The application must be notarized
+**Note:** The application must be notarized.
+Once it's approved you'll be required to send in your `Certificate of Formation.|certificate-formation`

 >**Once completed, you will have:**
 >- A Private Detective Agency License mailed to you